Martin Becker: Group commander

 By 1945 Germany was under the threat of invasion.
 On the night of 21–22 February 1945 German night fighter pilots claimed 57 or 58 British aircraft shot down and one Soviet bomber in defence of German airspace.
 Becker claimed another three bombers between 20:39 and 20:47 around Worms to achieve his 48th victory.
 British losses amounted to 34 bombers.
 Becker's crowning achievement, and a Nachtjagd record, was on 14/15 March 1945, when he claimed nine bombers of No. 5 Group RAF attacking Lützkendorf.
 Only seven other separate claims were filed on this night: one for Herbert Lütje and three for Gerhard Friedrich and three to other pilots.
 Becker's victims were downed between 21:53 and 23:37.
 The first fell near Bad Berka, the second near Apolda at 21:59, two near Naumburg at 22:05 and 22:06.
 Northeast of Jena at 22:15 and southwest of Heidelsheim at 23:00 a Lancaster was reported shot down at each location.
 West of Göppingen at 23:15 and southwest of Baiersbronn at 23:37 Becker claimed his 57th victory.
 Becker's last victory before the final capitulation of Germany came on the evening of 16 March 1945.
 West of Nuremberg, he claimed a Lancaster at 21:35.
 It was his 58th success.
 Hauptmann Martin Becker received the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 March 1945, the 792nd serviceman so honoured.

-Becker's tally included three shot down by crewman Karl-Ludwig Johanssen with his MG-131 rearward-facing machine gun.
-Martin Becker flew 110 wartime missions.
-As an observer he flew 27 operations and as a night fighter pilot he flew on 83 interceptions.
-He was officially credited with 58 aerial victories.
+Later life

+Becker died on 8 February 2006 in Oberneisen near Limburg an der Lahn.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Becker was credited with 58 aerial victories.
+Obermaier also lists him with 58 aerial victories, including three of which shot down by his radio operator Karl-Ludwig Johanssen with his rearward-facing MG 131 machine gun.
+Becker flew approximately 110 combat missions, 83 as a night fighter pilot and 27 as an aerial reconnaissance pilot.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 58 victory claims, 57 nocturnal and one daytime claim.
 Mathews and Foreman also published Luftwaffe Aces – Biographies and Victory Claims, listing Becker with 56 claims plus one further unconfirmed claim.